-If the dynamic disk is in use, use the delete volume command for deletion process.
+If the dynamic disk is in use, use the delete volume command for the deletion process.

 DiskPart is a command-line tool that does disk management with a simple Command Prompt.
 You can do disk listing, partitioning, and even deletion of partitions with this tool.
-There are several DiskPart commands that are used to execute these functions.
+Several DiskPart commands are used to execute these functions.

 The tool first came in Windows XP, and now it is available on almost all operating systems of Microsoft- Windows 2000, XP, Vista, 7, 8, and 10.
 Before initiating with Diskpart commands on Command Prompt, it is necessary to make a list and then focus by selecting an object.
 In this way, DiskPart commands will act on the focused object.